jnpefo/sd-08-project-trivia-react-redux/README.md

-## Projecto Trivia // Trivia Project
+## Projeto Trivia // Trivia Project

 Esse projeto foi desenvolvido durante o estudo na Trybe, que foi usado o React, com Hooks como base // This project was developed during the study at Trybe, which used React, with Hooks as a base